Justia Lawyer Rating

 What is a Florida Land Trust?

-The Florida Land Trust is a solution for holding title to real or personal property that is created by a Florida Statute 689.
 The Florida land trust if often misunderstood by individuals and lawyers and most believe it provides great asset protection to the beneficiary.
-While this is true, often the bigger issues are that the beneficiary can create a liability that attaches to the property in the Florida Land Trust.
+While this is true, often the bigger issue is that the beneficiary can create a liability that attaches to the property in the Florida Land Trust.
 We have created a unique solution that provides asset protection for the beneficiary as well as from the beneficiary.
 A Florida Land Trust can be a great way to buy, hold, own, finance, and sell real estate.

 Who can Create of Florida Land Trust?